JanHerca/urantiapedia/output/wikijs/en/book/Buddhism/Buddhist_Suttas/Tevigga_Suttanta_2.md

 ‘This, too, (&c., see § II, 2)

 8\.
 'Or whereas some Sama<i>n</i>a-Brâhmans, who live on the food provided by the faithful, continue addicted to wrangling: that is to say, to saying, “You are ignorant of this doctrine and discipline, but I understand them!”
 “What do you know of doctrine or discipline?”
 “You are heterodox, but I am orthodox!”
 “My discourse is profitable, but yours is worthless!”
-"That which you should speak <span id="p195">[<sup><small>p.
-195</small></sup>]</span> irst you speak last, and that which you should speak last you speak first!“ ”What you have long studied I have completely overturned!“ ”Your errors are made quite plain!“ ”You are disgraced!“ ”Go away and escape from this disputation; or if not, extricate yourself from your difficulties!"
+“That which you should speak <span id="p195">[<sup><small>p.
+195</small></sup>]</span> first you speak last, and that which you should speak last you speak first!”
+“What you have long studied I have completely overturned!”
+“Your errors are made quite plain!”
+“You are disgraced!”
+“Go away and escape from this disputation; or if not, extricate yourself from your difficulties!”
 He, on the other hand, refrains from such wrangling.

 ‘This, too, (&c., see § II, 2)